tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 </p>

 <p>
 Why am I talking about these?
 These problems are actually what makes Redis Cluster as the suitable candidate for your needs when those problems are especially centered around the writes.
 For reads, you might still be able to get away with a single master setup by wiring up as many replicas as you need.
-This should allow you to distribute the read load across replicas at the cost of data consistency gap depending on the replica lag, which would take the pressure off from the master.
+This should allow you to distribute the read load across replicas at the cost of data consistency gap depending on the replication lag, which would take the pressure off from the master.
 When the load is lower and you don't need all the replica, you can tear those down to save some £££.
 All of these operations shouldn't really require too much logic on the clients, and you should really be able to get away with by only employing a logic to figure out a new Redis replica addition, and start directing requests to it.
 </p>

 <p>However, the matter is not that simple for writes.
 One option we have here is scaling up the nodes (i.e. adding more resources).
 However, that is going to be a complex operation to perform without introducing a downtime.
 There is also a limit to how much you can scale up to (although for the majority of use cases out there, you may never need to go close to that limit).
 This could still be an option when the issue is with memory.
 However, not so much for CPU.
 When it comes to Redis, your CPU is rarely the issue.
 It's throughput that ends up becoming the bottleneck.</p>